 Dr. Fowler led virtual communion for the first time on Maundy Thursday in preparation for our online worship service that night.
 Instructions for participating at home were sent out by email and on social media.
 If you want to participate in the next opportunity, here are the basic instructions.

 - Have a small cup or glass of juice prepared for each person.
 If the juice is not available, water may be substituted.

 - Place pieces of bread on a plate, one piece for each person participating.

 - Cover these elements with a cloth.

-- You might want to have a candle, a Bible, or a cross on the table.
-Remember that all people are invited to participate, so invite all in your family.
+- You might want to have a candle, a Bible, or a Cross on the table.
+Remember that all people are invited to participate, so invite your family.

 - In the online service, Dr. Fowler will lead the liturgy and indicate when to consume the elements.